myst729/Vuelog/docs/userdata/posts/2016/the-so-called-database.md

   - `lang`: The language applied to render Vuelog interface.
 Currently only Simplified Chinese (`'zh-CN'`) and English (`'en-US'`) are available, contributors are welcome!
   - `switchLang`: A boolean value that enables/disables visitors to switch the interface language.
   - `useHomepage`: Set to `true` if you want a dedicated home page.
 However, to customize the home page you need to fork the Vuelog repository.
-  - `metadataDelimiter`: Metadata are not meant to render the page, so they are really optional.
-They are recommended for better maintenance of your markdown source files.
-  - `excerptDelimiter`: Sometimes we write [tl;dr](http://www.urbandictionary.com/define.php?term=tl%3Bdr) posts.
-And we don’t want to show its full content in a category view.
-That’s why “excerpt” was introduced.
-Set to empty string will suppress this feature.
-  - `contentDelimiter`: For tl;dr pages or posts, show full content in a page/post view is also boring.
-Use the content delimiter to split into multiple parts and get rid of super long web pages.
   - `disqusShortname`: A string that is used to uniquely identify your website on Disqus.
 Can be viewed on your Disqus admin page.
   - `intenseDebateAccount`: A string that is used to uniquely identify your website on IntenseDebate.
 Can be viewed on your IntenseDebate admin page.
   - `livereUid`: A string that is used to uniquely identify your website on LiveRe.
 Can be viewed on your LiveRe admin page.
-  - `spinnerPattern`: By default, a spinner is applied to tell the visitor that a page/post is loading asynchronously.
-There are two built-in spinners, you can also turn it off.
 - `navigation`: This determines the navigation menu in header area.
 You can link to any thing here, even a single post.
 These types need to care:
   - `category`: The path must be `/blog/${category-slug}`.
   - `page`: The path must be `/page/${page-slug}`.